MHHamdan/ResneSt-Transformer-joint-attention-segmentation-free-for-end-to-end-handwriting-paragraph-recognit/README.md

 <img src="Figures/archit22_page-0001.jpg" width="800"/>

-### Upcoming improvements that we will be implementing in our GitHub repository to enhance the readability, maintainability, and overall user-friendliness of our repository including:
+### Upcoming improvements that we will be implementing in our GitHub repository to enhance the readability, maintainability, and overall user-friendliness including:
 #### 1) Code Formatting.
 #### 2) Code Commenting.
 #### 3) File and Folder Organization.